-For years we’ve been hearing about the benefits of eating seafood, particularly when it comes to the connection between omega-3 fatty acids and heart health.
-More recently, studies have shown that eating seafood may support brain health, too, including reducing incidences of depression and boosting mood.
+For years, we’ve been hearing about the benefits of eating seafood, particularly when it comes to the connection between omega-3 fatty acids and heart health.
+More recently, studies have shown that eating seafood may support brain health, too, including reducing incidences of depression and boosting one's mood.
 In addition to being a rich source of these vital fatty acids, seafood also provides selenium, iron, B vitamins and a host of other valuable nutrients.

 In terms of protein, many types of seafood have a relatively high protein-to-calorie ratio, packing in around 7 grams protein per ounce, which is similar to chicken.

 Today, Americans are eating more seafood than in previous decades, but a recent survey showed that only one in ten consumers meets the goal of enjoying seafood twice a week, as recommended by The Office of Disease Prevention and Health Promotion's Dietary Guidelines.
 Although many people are aware of the health benefits of different types of seafood, not everyone knows which is best for their diet — or how to select the right piece of fish at the grocery store.

-Other barriers related to seafood consumption include some beliefs that seafood has a higher price tag than other forms of protein (which is sometimes true) and confusion over the best way to cook different types of fish.
+Other barriers related to seafood consumption include some beliefs that seafood has a higher price tag than other forms of protein (which, to be fair, is sometimes true) and confusion over the best way to cook different types of fish.

 If you want to incorporate more seafood into your diet — whether it’s fresh from the seafood counter, canned or frozen — there’s a wide range of types and price points that can fit every palate, budget and lifestyle.

 Here are some of my family’s favorite seafood choices, along with some easy recipes to satisfy a variety of tastebuds.